VladimirAlexiev/soml/owl2soml/README.md

 TODO:
 - Trim leading and trailing whitespace including spaces and newlines
+- If newlines are used in a description, use `".\n"` as delimiter when concatenting, rather than `". "`
 - Ignore empty labels/descriptions, which are found in some ontologies

 ## Limitations